-Even at the interim report stage deep flaws were identified in the current system including a door marketed as a 30-minute fire door failing prior to 30 minutes when tested.
+Even at the interim report stage, deep flaws were identified in the current system including a door marketed as a 30-minute fire door failing prior to 30 minutes when tested.
 This revealed significant concerns around quality assurance and the ability to trace other fire doors manufactured to that specification.

-As a result Dame Hackitt made recommendations with regard specifically to products used throughout the lifecycle of a building that have a critical impact on its safety.
+As a result, Dame Hackitt made recommendations with regard specifically to products used throughout the lifecycle of a building that have a critical impact on its safety.
 These include:

 - A clearer, more transparent and more effective specification and testing regime of construction products must be developed.

-- Clearer and more effective product specification and testing – specifically that manufacturers must retest products that are critical to the safety of HRRBs at least every three years, and be subject to independent third party certification.
+- Clearer and more effective product specification and testing – specifically that manufacturers must retest products that are critical to the safety of HRRBs at least every three years, and be subject to independent third-party certification.

 - A simpler, more streamlined set of standards relating to testing of products used in HRRBs, and the health and safety of people in and around those buildings.

-- The construction products industry should work together to develop and agree a consistent labelling and traceability system.
+- The construction products industry should work together to develop and agree on a consistent labelling and traceability system.

 The Association for Specialist Fire Protection (ASFP), of which Checkmate Fire is a member, broadly welcomed the findings; in particular the desire to place a greater emphasis on considering fire safety early in the design process and the suggestion to implement mandatory third-party certification.

-Mr Williams backed the ASFP’s position and further emphasised the importance of proper installation and maintenance of passive fire protection measures, along with the benefits of comprehensive record keeping.
+Mr Williams backed the ASFP’s position and further emphasised the importance of proper installation and maintenance of passive fire protection measures, along with the benefits of comprehensive record-keeping.